 Score gaming is a real concern.
 Agents that optimize for score-boosting behaviors rather than genuine performance can achieve inflated scores in systems that measure inputs (evaluations run, attestations received) rather than verified outputs (tasks completed with verified quality).
 Opacity makes this gaming possible because there is no independent verification path.

 The traditional response to opacity is verification services: third-party auditors who examine agent behavior on behalf of buyers.
-This works but is expensive (~$2,000–15,000 per audit), slow (1–4 weeks), and scales poorly.
+This works but is expensive, slow, and scales poorly.
 Enterprise AI operations run hundreds of agents; auditing each one individually is not tractable.
+(The originally-published cost range "$2,000–15,000 per audit" and timeline "1–4 weeks" was inserted as an illustrative anchor without survey data; we have removed the specific figures pending real market data.)

 Memory Attestation solves this at the infrastructure layer.
 When agent behavioral history is structured, signed, and attestable, verification is instant, cheap, and requires no trusted intermediary.